-There are two state highways in the North Meridian Area that have a significant influence on the arterial system and deserve special attention:
+There are three state highways in the North Meridian area that have a significant influence on the arterial system and deserve special attention:

-- U.S. 20-26 (Chinden Blvd.).
+- 1. U.S. 20-26 (Chinden Blvd.).
 This highway serves as the north boundary of the City's Area of Impact east of Linder Road and bisects the Area of Impact west of Linder Road.
 It is expected to be five to seven lanes wide at build-out of the city.
 It separates Meridian's distinctly urban growth patterns from the City of Eagle, with its low-density, semi-rural character.
 The City of Meridian will establish ordinances and development standards that preserve the highway as a major regional transportation facility, connecting the cities of Caldwell, Nampa, Star, Meridian, Eagle and Boise.
 The City believes this roadway needs to be protected from multiple access points and preserved as a high capacity connector.
-The City supports beautification and appropriate sound mitigation measures along the US 20-26 corridor. - State Highway 16 (future extension).
+The City supports beautification and appropriate sound mitigation measures along the US 20-26 corridor. - 2.
+State Highway 16 (future extension).
 The extension of State Highway 16 from State Highway 44 to I-84 is a critical step to providing regional mobility for citizens from north Ada County and Gem County to I-84 and south Ada County.
-Identifying the most useful and environmentally and fiscally responsible location for this new highway is crucial to the future character of west Meridian.
-To that end, transportation and land development policies and a special map overlay have been created to preserve and guide development in this area.
-(See "State Highway 16 Corridor Preservation Area" for more details.)
+Identifying the most useful and environmentally and fiscally responsible location for this new highway is crucial to the future character of west Meridian. - 3.
+State Highway 55 (Eagle Road).
+Eagle Road is adjacent to the east side of the North Meridian area and is currently the most heavily traveled road in the Treasure Valley.
+Issues that impact Eagle Road traffic will also have an impact on North Meridian.
+It is expected that Eagle Road will be improved in the future to include integrated traffic signals, safety medians, landscaping, new lighting, and other improvements as per the Eagle Road Corridor Study.